ErikHgm/Golfclub-homepage/README.md

 -   ### User stories

     -   #### First Time Visitor Goals
+        As a first time visitor I expect to find basic information about the length etc of the golfcourse at Los Naranjos.
+        As a first time visitor I expect to find information about what type of amenities and facilities the club offers.
+        As a first time visitor I expect to find information about the adress and opening hours of the club.
+        As a first time visitor I want to easily find what I am looking for and be able to navigate quickly throughout the site.

     -   #### Returning Visitor Goals
+        As a returning user I expect to be able to connect with the club on social media so that I can stay updated on what is happening at the club.

     -   #### Frequent User Goals
+        As frequent user I expect to easily make a reservation for my next round at the golfcourse.

 -   ### Design